aarushk21/Stock_Predictive_AnalyticsTracker/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support, email support@stockanalytics.com or create an issue in the repository.

 ---

 **Note**: This is a demo application.
 For production use, ensure proper API keys, security measures, and error handling are implemented.